JackReaperCZ/MLSolution/README.md

 - Run:
   - dotnet run --project .\RealEstateCrawler\RealEstateCrawler.csproj
 - Output:
-  - The file data.jsonl is created/updated in the repository root: C:\Users\domca\Documents\MLSolution\data.jsonl
+  - The file data.jsonl is created/updated in the repository root: .\MLSolution\data.jsonl
 - Stop:
   - Press Ctrl+C in the terminal.